masterhung0112/hungknow-webapp/packages/hk-ui/README.md

 The development tool workflow must satisfy the following points.
 - webpack should monitor ts and scss when running `yarn dev`
 - The `.d.ts` files are generated for each `scss` file, so that `ts` file can detect if there's any name change in `scss` file when compiling
+- There are two methods that use can overwrite the theme
+   - The client may build the bundle default css file, then overwrite theme variable by import another css file
+   - The client may import `.scss` file of `hk-ui` into their bundle `.css` file, then generate the final bundle `css` file

+# Deliverables
+- css bundle file or multiple component css files
+- scss folder for variable reference and theme change
+- react js bundle file